DavidVentura/docker-builder/README.md

 On every build a notification is sent over the configured channels, containing a link to the build's logs.

+## Running

+There are two main entrypoints: `worker` which will spawn `WORKER_COUNT` workers to execute builds in the background, and `webserver` which will listen for `POST`ed data on `0.0.0.0:WEBSERVER_PORT/webhook` and queue builds for the worker.

 ## Builder Settings

 Settings in this project use dynaconf so you can read the particulars of overrides/secret management